abhishekkhare1998/EEG-Emotion-Recognition/README.md

 this understanding to assess all our supervised learning models in their prediction of valence and arousal separately.

+Feature Extraction was done using MATLAB scripts, for getting input features vectors (1x42) - "feature_extract.m" and for RBG Heatmaps - "RBGHeatmap.m".
+For reproduction mentioned below we are using the already extracted features from amigos dataset due to storage space constraints.

 ## Setting up the environment

 1) Login to dsmlp